cest-sources/mr_carbon_zero/README.md

 Currently energy prices are at 42 cent per kWh.
 Thus, outgoing from the non-optimized demand (159 MWh), this autarkic MRI + PV + battery system would amortize itself within 7.7 years.
 And would contribute to the heating of the building.

-And roofs are still empty:
+And too many roofs are still empty:

 ![Rofs](../main/img/roofs.jpg)

-And for the winter months we buy wind energy to realize a carbon zero MRI.
+In the winter months one needs to buy wind energy to realize a carbon zero MRI.

 ## Summary - MR carbon zero
 In summary we have to
-1. add 800sqm PV
+1. build 800sqm PV
 2. reduce active-on idle times and match active-on with solar cycle
-3. don't cool at night be recool during daytime
+3. don't cool at night, but recool during daytime
-4. add buffer battery for mornings, eveenings and as peak power buffer
+4. add buffer battery for mornings, evenings, and as peak-power buffer
 5. get wind energy in winter

 ![Rofs](../main/img/summary.jpg)